csula-students/beautiful-data-project-dream/syllabus.md

 > It is entirely possible that a regrade request can result in an overall lower score for the assignment or exam.
 With respect to the course project or the final grade, it is possible that students can actually fail the course.
 Please do the proper risk reward analysis.

+In those cases where **students feel that they should get more because ___**.
+Where ___ includes (but not limited to):

+* They worked really hard on the assignment or project
+* They would have to endure shame with family and friends
+* They need _XYZ_ grade to graduate

+PLEASE DO NOT BOTHER!!

 ### Late Policy

-Students are permitted one 1-week late submission/demonstration on the programming assignments provided that they coordinate *ahead of time with the instructors*.
+Students are permitted one 1-week late submission or demonstration on the programming assignments provided that they coordinate *ahead of time with the instructors*.
 After the second week, the grade for assignment will be 0.

 The same provision does not extend to the course project.
 The course project demonstration will take place during the university's designated final exam day and will not be offered at any other time.
 Please make plan your study schedule and travel arrangements accordingly.